onestardao/TXT-OS/README.md

 # TXT ≠ Notepad — It’s called TXT OS.
-Your Next AI Reasoning System.
+Your Next AI Reasoning System

 > 🚨 This is just an index page — you're not in the actual product folder.
 > 👉 To get the real usage guide, PDF links, and full instructions,